 Here’s what we cover:

-The stump speech—how to stay interested and keep your audience interested while sticking to the script.
+How to stay interested and keep your audience interested while sticking to the script.
 Gestures, body language, facial expressions, tone of voice and the nuances of language can make or break a candidate.

-Fundraisers & coffee parties—the manners of mingling.
+The manners of mingling.
 Candidates must never mingle alone.
 Politicians must never eat in public unless it’s a taste of the hosts’ cuisine or an ethnic dish being forced on you.
 The only thing that should be in your hands is other hands or business cards—not snacks.
 Eye contact must be maintained.
 A staffer must be there to take notes and break off the conversation.

 Here’s what else we cover: